keboola/connection-docs/storage/buckets/sharing/index.md

 {: .image-popup}
 ![Screenshot -- Confirm action](/storage/buckets/sharing/sharing-enable-2.png)

-Bucket is now marked as `Shared to organization`.
-It is available for other projects now, but you will have to add (link) it to each project manualy.
+The bucket is now marked as `Shared to organization`.
+It is now available for other projects, but you will have to add (link) it to each project manually.

 ### Link bucket

-If your organization has shared buckets, **link button** will be available in the Storage component.
-Click on it to link bucket to project
+If your organization has shared buckets, a **link button** will be available in the Storage panel.
+Click on it to link a bucket to the project

 {: .image-popup}
 ![Screenshot -- Link button](/storage/buckets/sharing/link-bucket-1.png)

-Select `shared bucket` and specify new bucket `name` and `stage`.
-Buckets list is grouped by project name and buckets are identified with its id and description.
+Select `shared bucket` and specify the new bucket `name` and `stage`.
+The buckets list is grouped by project name and buckets are identified by their id and description.

 {: .image-popup}
 ![Screenshot -- Select shared bucket](/storage/buckets/sharing/link-bucket-2.png)

 This is all you need to do.
-Bucket is now linked into project and users can its tables data.
+The bucket is now linked into the project and users can use its tables and data.

 {: .image-popup}
 ![Screenshot -- Linked bucket detail](/storage/buckets/sharing/link-bucket-3.png)

 ### Disable sharing / Unlink bucket

-Removing linked bucket from project is easy like delete of standard bucket.
+Removing a linked bucket from project is as easy as deleting a standard bucket.

-Before **disable sharing** or **delete shared bucket**, you will have to unlink bucket from all projects first.
+Note however that before you can **disable sharing** or **delete shared bucket**, you will first have to unlink the bucket from all projects.